hyperledger/iroha/docs/source/guides/build.rst

   cmake --build build --target test

-Alternatively, you can run following command in the ``build`` folder
+Alternatively, you can run the following command in the ``build`` folder

 .. code-block:: shell